 Mass torts carry several significant advantages, depending on the circumstances.
 The mass tort attorney we assign to your case can tell you if your claim is a good fit for a mass tort.
 One of the main benefits is that mass torts allow victims to pool their resources.

-Oftentimes, a mass tort case is filed against large corporations, such as pharmaceutical manufacturers or oil companies.
-These companies may have engaged in behavior that injured thousands of people, but each in their own distinct way.
+A mass tort case is often filed against large corporations, such as pharmaceutical manufacturers or oil companies.
+These companies may have engaged in behavior that injured thousands of people, but each in a unique way.
 A mass tort allows these victims to stand up to negligent companies as a group, rather than facing them alone.

 Class action lawsuits and mass torts are very similar, as they both involve multiple plaintiffs and a single defendant, as well as a common act that led to an injury.
 However, there are key distinctions that people need to be made aware of.